kenvilar/nodetodo/README.md

-# simple-web-server
+# nodetodo
-NodeJS

-* Ceate files under the config folder with a name config.js and config-mongodb.js
+TODO app using MEAN STACK majority with NodeJS